evantypanski/spicy-redis/README.md

 ## Usage

-I'm not entirely clear how the script is expected to get loaded.
-For now, the easiest way to use this via Zeek is by directly loading the `main.zeek` script in a `zeek` invocation, like:
+When installing this through `zkg`, the package's scripts will be available with `spicy-redis.git` - so you can run `zeek` with the scripts like:

 ```
-$ zeek -Cr testing/Traces/set.trace scripts/main.zeek
+$ zeek -Cr testing/Traces/set.trace spicy-redis.git
 $ cat redis.log
 # ... the log output should appear
 ```

+If it's elsewhere, check your `zkg` `script_dir`

 ### Creating Redis traffic